-The speed of sound value (SSVAL) is used in the calculation of acoustic pulse travel times and must be within a reasonable range (SSMIN and SSMAX).
+The speed of sound value is used in the calculation of acoustic pulse travel times and must be within a reasonable range given a known salinity and temperature of the water column and allowing for variations in density throughout.

-Flags Condition Codeable Instructions Fail = 4 If the speed of sound value SSVAL is outside of acceptable sound speed range, SSMIN to SSMAX, the SSVAL is not valid.
-IF SSVAL.LT .SSMIN OR SSVAL > SSMAX, flag = 4 Suspect = 3 N/A None Pass = 1 If the speed of sound value SSVAL is within the acceptable sound speed range, SSMIN to SSMAX, the SSVAL is valid.
+Flags Condition Codable Instructions Fail = 4 If the speed of sound value (SSVAL) is outside of acceptable sound speed range (SSMIN to SSMAX) it is not valid.
+IF SSVAL < SSMIN OR SSVAL > SSMAX, flag = 4 Suspect = 3 N/A None Pass = 1 If the speed of sound value (SSVAL) is within the acceptable sound speed range (SSMIN to SSMAX) it is valid.
 IF SSVAL ≥ SSMIN AND SSVAL ≤ SSMAX, flag = 1

-Test specifications to be established locally by operator: SSMIN and SSMAX Example: SSMIN = 1475 m/s, SSMAX = 1560 m/s, SSVAL = 1528 m/s, flag = 1
+Test specifications to be established locally by operator: SSMIN and SSMAX Example: SSMIN = 1,475 m/s, SSMAX = 1,560 m/s, SSVAL = 1,528 m/s, flag = 1

-3.4.2 Signal Quality Tests
+3.3.2 Signal Quality Tests